amenadiel/google-maps-documentation/docs/DirectionsResult.md

 google.maps.DirectionsResult object specification

 The directions response retrieved from the directions server.
 You can render these using a [DirectionsRenderer](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/DirectionsRenderer.md) or parse this object and render it yourself.
-You must display the warnings and copyrights as noted in the [Maps API terms of service](https://developers.google.com/maps/terms).
+You must display the warnings and copyrights as noted in the [Google Maps APIs Terms of Service](https://developers.google.com/maps/terms).
 Note that though this result is "JSON-like," it is not strictly JSON, as it indirectly includes LatLng objects.

 Properties